pyCGM2/Doc/content/Code/_index.en.md

 weight: 3
 ---
 {{< notice "info" >}}
-Due to the sponsorship of Vicon and Qualisys, the documentation only covers Vicon and Qualisys practice.
+Due to the sponsorship of Vicon and Qualisys, the documentation only covers Vicon and Qualisys practices.
 We invite companies interested in interfacing their software with pyCGM2 to contact us through the contact page.
 {{< /notice >}}